 - install a ventilation stack to the building.

-- Business Rates – ensure you are registered with Cheshire East Council for Business Rates.
+Business Rates – ensure that you are registered with Cheshire East Council for Business Rates.